 Related reading on the challenges facing charter schools in need of facility and capital funding:

-http://steinhardt.nyu.edu/scmsAdmin/uploads/001/117/FinanceGap.pdfFor better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+http://steinhardt.nyu.edu/scmsAdmin/uploads/001/117/FinanceGap.pdfThe change on Nostrand will make the one on Franklin look minor

 homeowner, i don't disagree with what some of what you're saying, but in my view the "real issue" not simply real estate. just for starters, where's the need for two new large disciplinarian-style elementary schools near the border of PH/CH?